influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/functions/time-and-date.md

 Converts a value to a date (`YYYY-MM-DD`).
 Supports strings and numeric types as input.
-Strings are parsed as `YYYY-MM-DD` unless another format is specified. if no Chrono formats are provided.
+Strings are parsed as `YYYY-MM-DD` unless another format is specified.
 Numeric values are interpreted as days since the
 [Unix epoch](/influxdb/cloud-dedicated/reference/glossary/#unix-epoch).